 Like many other Black women, I was definitely skeptical of bleaching my hair at home at first.
 I had been told that natural hair is already so frail, and if you bleach it, the consequences could be even more devastating than relaxer damage.
 However, I felt like I needed a change.
-Maybe it was the pandemic, or maybe it was my impulse to do something different.
+Maybe it was 2020, or maybe it was my impulse to do something different.
 Either way, I decided to embark on the hair journey of bleaching my hair, and it turned out pretty fabulous—eventually.

 I went from a novice skill level to intermediate knowledge fairly quickly with the help of my best friends Maria, who skillfully dyes her hair frequently.
 Despite Maria's wonderful help, I had quite a bit of learning to do when it came to the specific needs of natural hair when it came to bleaching, and I learned quite a few things throughout the process that I'm sharing below in case you, too, have the urge to bleach your natural strands.

 Before bleaching my hair, I had been wearing it in protective styles.
 I had just taken down my crochet braids and my hair was in need of a good conditioning treatment and some hair masks.
 I love Sheamoisture, Hi Pro Pac, HASK, Cantu and Organix products—plus, they’re affordable and add a heavy dose of moisture to my hair.
 Also, my new go-to is the healthy hair and beard oil from Naturals by Naj on Etsy.

 I wanted to make sure my hair was as strong as possible, so I also added a rice rinse to my prep, just for good measure.